savannahghi/flutter_graphql_client/CONTRIBUTING.md

 ### SIL Software and Packages

-`sil_graphql_client` is an open source project &mdash; it's one among many other shared libraries that make up the wider ecosystem of software made and open sourced by `Savannah Informatics Limited`.
+`flutter_graphql_client` is an open source project &mdash; it's one among many other shared libraries that make up the wider ecosystem of software made and open sourced by `Savannah Informatics Limited`.
-When you initially consider contributing to `sil_graphql_client`, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
+When you initially consider contributing to `flutter_graphql_client`, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

 Here's a list of the big ones: